-a.
-From the University: The student is separated from the University for an unspecified period of time, with the privilege of applying for re-admission after one (1) year.
-In making a determination on the re-admission application, the University must consider the circumstances surrounding the original offense and evaluate any positive indication that the student is ready for re-admission.
+5. Suspension from the University: The student is separated from the University for a specified period of time with the privilege of applying for re-entry after the period of suspension.
+In making a determination on the re-entry application, the University will evaluate the documented (as appropriate) progress the student has made and/or any positive indication that the student is ready for re-entry.